 - clicking and dragging the image itself

-- using the arrows on the right below the viewing window (further explained in point 6)
+- using the four arrows on the right below the thumbnail image (further explained in point 6)

 - clicking and dragging the red rectangle on the thumbnail image in the top right-hand corner

-The image magnification can be varied in various ways:
+The image magnification can be changed in various ways:

-- If you wish to zoom in to a specific point in the thin section, simply click on the required spot, which then becomes the new centre of the field of view at a higher magnification.
-Another click zooms in further.
+- If you wish to zoom in on the current position of the cross-hairs, simply double-click anywhere within the field of view.
+Another double-click zooms in further.

-- Zooming in and out can also be achieved using the computer keyboard.
+- Zooming in and out can also be achieved using a mouse scroll wheel (if available), or the computer keyboard.
 Press the 'A' key to zoom in, and the 'Z' key to zoom out.